CavsUNCGaccount/Term-Project/README.md

 - **Products Page**: Users can view all products available for sale, organized into different categories (Consoles, Games, Accessories, Decor).
 - **Shopping Cart**: Users can add products to their cart and view their current items in the shopping cart page.
 - **Checkout Page**: Users can proceed to a checkout page, which is currently a static placeholder without back-end functionality.
-- **Admin Capabilities**: Limited admin capabilities for managing products through dedicated endpoints (create, update, delete products).
+- **Admin Capabilities**: Admin functionalities such as editing products, deleting products, and bulk uploading are implemented.
 Bulk uploading works, but does not take into account trying to upload duplicate items.
+Deleting products will not work if a product is in a cart with the current implementation.
+To delete a product, remove it from the cart first.
+Adding a single product is currently not implemented.

 #### Requirements
 - Node.js (v14 or above)